-Chen et al. [33] has shown second-order light scattering (SOLS) (C{VH} is a special case of SOLS) is sensitive to the structural anisotropy of a cluster, which is determined by the arrangement of primary particles.
-It is clear that the radiative properties of fractal aggregates that are dominated by multiple scattering and sensitive to the specific arrangement of primary particles require a certain tool to describe the subtle difference from one aggregate to the other among aggregates of identical morphology characterized by $k{\rm f}$, $D{\rm f}$, a, and N. Such subtle difference has been discussed by Seeley et al. [34] in terms of higher-order geometry of such fractal aggregates.
-Results shown in Table 2 clearly indicate that the orientation-averaged differential scattering cross section $C{\rm VH}$ calculated from a particular aggregate realization cannot be used to represent that of a random-oriented ensemble of aggregates.
+Chen et al. [33] showed that second-order light scattering (SOLS) ( $C{VH}$ is a special case of SOLS) is sensitive to the structural anisotropy of a cluster, which is determined by the arrangement of primary particles.
+It is clear that the radiative properties of fractal aggregates that are dominated by multiple scattering and sensitive to the specific arrangement of primary particles require a certain tool to describe the subtle difference from one aggregate to the other among aggregates of identical morphology dictated by $k_f$ , $D_f$ , a, and N. Such subtle difference has been discussed by Seeley et al. [34] in terms of higher-order geometry of such fractal aggregates.
+The results shown in Table 2 clearly indicate that the orientation-averaged differential scattering cross section $C{VH}$ calculated from a particular aggregate realization cannot be used to represent that of a random-oriented ensemble of aggregates.